-- Royal trim and moulding should be stored off the ground, fully supported on a flat surface. - Never place Royal trim and mouldings directly on blacktop or other surfaces that can develop excessive heat. - Store in a well ventilated area. - Keep under shipping shroud, white side up during warehousing. - For products with protective film, remove film directly after installation. - Protective film should not be left exposed more than 90 days.
+- Royal trim and moulding should be stored off the ground, fully supported on a flat surface. - Never place Royal trim and mouldings directly on blacktop or other surface that can develop excessive heat. - Store in a well ventilated area. - Handle the product with care to avoid damage.